Zig is a Milwaukee, WI based singer-songwriter and producer.

 Zig spent 15 years in the Seattle music scene in the Give It To Me Rusty project, in the band Weightless, as part of the underground DIY venue The Ballard Mine, as a member of the Bushwick Book Club, and performing under the moniker Aaron Zig.

-In 2019, leaving their home base of 19 years, Zig moved with his family to Vermont, feeling squeezed out of a Seattle that became increasingly untenable for artists, moving near family in the East.
-A few short months later, the pandemic hit.
-Under lockdown, knowing few, with an evaporated housing market and a young child, his family was unable to plant roots.
+In 2019, leaving their longtime home base of Seattle, Zig and his family moved to Vermont - feeling squeezed out of a Seattle that became untenable for artists.
+Months later the pandemic hit.
+Under lockdown, knowing few, in the wild new housing market and with a young child, his family never planted roots.

-Next, seeking multi-generational living, his family moved to Connecticut with his mother, a close companion in his life, joining from Wisconsin.
+Seeking multi-generational living, his family moved to Connecticut with his mother, a close companion, joining from Wisconsin.
 They hoped to create a viable new home.
-This again was not meant to be, as Zig’s mother passed away shortly after they moved in together, following a precipitous and unforeseen illness.
+This again was not meant to be, as Zig’s mother passed away shortly after they moved in together.

-Heartbroken and adrift, needing a place not connected with loss, a new path emerged; a return to Zig’s hometown of Milwaukee.
-In contrast to their previous ventures, this time, things fell into place.
-Amongst friends, family, and familiarity, he and his family have found home in his new/old hometown.
+Heartbroken, adrift, needing a place not connected with loss, Zig and his family decided it was time to return to his much-loved hometown of Milwaukee.
+In contrast to the previous years, this time, things fell into place.
+Amongst friends, family, and familiarity, his family found a fertile place to grow from.

-During the tumult of 2023 music was an essential refuge for Zig.
-Working in his home studio, he wrote, recorded and produced Big Brained Apes On A Rock In Space.
-Playing guitar, adding keyboard layers, singing lead and harmony vocals, he brought in musicians from around the country and globe to contribute drums, advanced piano/organ, stand up bass and female backing vocals, filling out the vision for what the album would become.
+During the tumult of 2023 music was a refuge for Zig.
+Working out of his home studio, he wrote, recorded and produced Big Brained Apes On A Rock In Space.
+Playing guitar, adding keyboard layers, singing lead and harmony, he brought in musicians from around the country and globe to contribute drums, piano/organ, stand up bass and backing vocals, filling out the vision for what the album would become.

-“Quiet My Soul” is a Sly influenced soul groove self-talk song, reminding, “don’t get too high, don’t get too low.”
-“Been Played The Fool” is a conga charged Latin groove with dark, twisting guitars.
-And “Why We Gonna Wait All Night?” is a fascinating Beck-like musical journey about Davey, a dancer whose improv dancing on a street in Paris catches the eye of a woman in a cafe.
-The liaison ends with him in a cast, but happy as ever.
-The debauchery and lyrics in French are a wink/nod to Serge Gainsbourg.
+“Quiet My Soul” is a Sly influenced soul groove.
+“Been Played The Fool” is conga charged, with dark, twisting guitars.
+And “Why We Gonna Wait All Night?” is a Beck/Gainsbourg-like story about Davey, a dancer on a street in Paris, whose escapade lands him in a cast, but happy as ever.

-Other highlights include “Going Over Jordan In A Cadillac”, a fingerpicked blues number with Elvis inflected gospel harmonies.
-Living abroad in Ghana for a year, Zig was able to see first hand the custom coffin makers famed for their inventive creations.
-This seemed an apt metaphor for living with flair and going out with a bang.
+“Going Over Jordan In A Cadillac” is fingerpicked blues with Elvis inflected harmonies.
+Living abroad in Ghana for a year, Zig was able to see first hand the custom coffin makers famed for their creations - a metaphor for going out in style.

-Big Brained Apes On A Rock In Space is Zig’s most complete work to date and is the culmination of his lived experience, confidence as a producer, and the most realized version of his artistic voice.
-Years of recording, experimenting, failing and growing have led to this moment for Zig.
-Ultimately, he says, “My hope is that the refuge and release these songs provided me can go forward with the listener, and the album can, in some small way, give them a moment of freedom.”
+Big Brained Apes On A Rock In Space is Zig’s culmination of lived experience, maturity as a producer, and the realization of his creative voice.
+Years of recording, experimenting, failing and growing have led to this album.

-Influences: Paul Simon, Willie Nelson, Devendra Banhart, Leonard Cohen, Father John Misty, Nick Drake, Guy Clark, John Fahey, Doc Watson, Gustavo Santaolalla, Hans Zimmer, Phillip Glass, Yann Tiersen, Danny Elfman, Boards Of Canada.
+Influences: Leonard Cohen, Willie Nelson, Guy Clark, Paul Simon, Dylan, Devendra Banhart, Father John Misty, Nick Drake, John Fahey, Doc Watson, Gustavo Santaolalla, Hans Zimmer, Phillip Glass, Boards Of Canada.

 Discography: